 The COVID-19 pandemic adversely affected MNEs focused on brick-and-mortar business, retail and tourism, even though some of them, such as tourism have revived during the recovery phases.
-On the other hand, the COVID-19 pandemic provided new opportunities for pharmaceutical companies or firms with digitalized business models, at great and unexpected cost and efforts.
-10 While supply chain disruptions are a common feature of most economic downturns, the COVID-19 economic downturn might be considered to have led to a more significant impact on single source supplier models and highly concentrated manufacturing models.
-Some MNEs were compelled to source materials using alternate means, thus disrupting their existing supply chains in select geographies, business segments, and product/service lines.
-In certain cases, MNEs modified existing intragroup and third-party relationships to optimize their existing supply chains and operating models with minimal disruptions or to seek new business opportunities.
-MNEs with wider and more diverse global footprints may have been more likely to face the downturn with relatively higher resilience as compared to their domestic localized counterparts, due to advantages in synergistic benefits and internal alternatives typically present in MNEs' business models.
+Specifically, sectors such as transport and storage, physical retail stores, hospitality, manufacturing and supply chain, aviation, entertainment and recreation were adversely affected.10 On the other hand, the COVID-19 pandemic provided new opportunities for pharmaceutical companies or firms with digitalized business models, at great and unexpected cost and efforts.11 While supply chain disruptions are a common feature of most economic downturns, the COVID-19 economic downturn might be considered to have led to a more significant impact on single source supplier models and highly concentrated manufacturing models.
+Some